Ostorlab/oxo/README.md

 # Installing

-Ostorlab ships as a Python package on Pypi.
+Ostorlab ships as a Python package on pypi.
 To install it, simply run the following command if you have `pip` already installed.

 ```shell